Understand Your Dog’s Ancestral Instincts

 While all puppies need to be properly socialized (even the bold ones), it is even more imperative to socialize the shy puppy.
 Left to his own devices, his timid behavior will intensify and he will grow up to be fearful, neurotic, and dangerous.

 With these little guys, the flight response is so strong that it is important to be patient.
-Let the pup initiate contact with strange people or objects and reward each contact with a tasty treat (see page 10 for treat suggestions).
+Let the pup initiate contact with strange people or objects and reward each contact with a tasty treat.
 Don’t force the pup.
 Forced contact will aggravate the fear/flight response and make the shyness worse.
 But don’t coddle him, either.
 Coddling rewards and encourages fear behavior.
 Be gentle, patient, matter-of-fact, and upbeat about helping him understand and accept the big, scary world.

 Puppies, wild or domestic, naturally stay close to other pack members.
 Again, it’s a survival thing; the puppy that wanders away ends up as hawk food.
 Our eight-week-old puppies usually come running when we call them because they are very dependent and want to be near us more than anything else in the world.
 We soon believe that they have learned to come when we call them.
 When they get older and more independent, and start to explore the world on their own, they no longer come when we call.
 We are convinced that they are being stubborn, ignoring us on purpose.